dimitarraychev/jira-amplifier/README.md

 ## Features

-- Feature 1: Language detection and higlighting
+- Language Detection: Checks if tickets are opened by a English or German user and highlights the title accordingly with colored tags.
-- Feature 2: Layer 2 team highlighting
+- Layer 2 Team Tags: Checks if the tickets are currently assigned to layer 2 agents and adds a tag to their name.

 ## Installation